 Seventh Generation 2024-Present

-The current version of the Ford Mustang was introduced for 2024 and went into production in May 2023.
+The current version of the Ford Mustang was introduced for the 2024 model year and went into production in May 2023.
 Revealed just months before it was announced that the Dodge Challenger and Chevrolet Camaro were being discontinued, this Mustang could very well be the last pony car.
 Among its highlights, this Mustang features the Gen IV Coyote V8 producing up to 500 hp in the Mustang Dark Horse, and Ford also introduced the ultimate Mustang, the street-legal, race-inspired Mustang GTD with more than 800 hp and a rear-mounted transaxle!

 Velocity and the Ford Mustang